Broadband and so much more: Get connected with LGfL

 IncludED

-Using accessibility features on devices
+Using accessibility features

-What is assistive technology?
+What is Assistive Technology?

 Assistive technology (AT) is any item, piece of equipment, software program, or product system that is used to increase, maintain, or improve the functional capabilities of persons with disabilities.

-Assistive technology helps people who have difficulty speaking, typing, writing, remembering, pointing, seeing, hearing, learning, walking, and many other things.
-Different disabilities require different assistive technologies.
+Assistive technology helps people with difficulty speaking, typing, writing, remembering, pointing, seeing, hearing, learning, walking, and many other things.

 Chromebook Support

-Creating a talking character template using live video in keynote
+Creating a talking character template using live video in keynote.

 Accessibility options in J2E